huge-roids/WeaponSwingTimer-3.3.5a/README.md

 1. Download the `.zip` from the [Releases](../../releases) page.
 2. Extract it into your `Interface\AddOns` folder.
-3. Check the result looks like this:
+3. Check if the result looks like this:

 ```
-Interface\AddOns\WeaponSwingTimer\WeaponSwingTimer.toc
+Interface\AddOns\WeaponSwingTimer
 ```

 4. Restart the game, or type `/reload` if you are already logged in.